Over The Tracks

 Gilroy Mere - Over The Tracks

-This summer Gilroy Mere will release the follow-up album to his sell-out 2018 Clay Pipe release ‘Green Line’.
+This summer Gilroy Mere released the follow-up album to his sell-out 2018 Clay Pipe release ‘Green Line’.
 The new record ‘Adlestrop’ stays with the transport theme, but is inspired by the railway stations lost in the Beeching cuts of the1960s.